dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_network_attributes.rst

 .. note::
    - Run this module from a system that has direct access to Dell iDRAC.
-   - This module supports both IPv4 and IPv6 address for *idrac_ip*.
+   - This module supports both IPv4 and IPv6 address.
    - This module supports ``check_mode``.